 An early PTA (Project Task Award) allows you to open up a PTA prior to receipt of an award or while an award is being negotiated.
 This allows you to begin charging expenses to the project at the PIs risk.

-When you request an early PTA, the PI must identify a guarantee PTA with unrestricted funds to cover the costs in the event that the award does not materialize.
+When you request an early PTA, the PI must identify a guarantee PTA which is a non sponsored PTA with sufficient funds whose fund purpose will allow research expenses to be charged in the event that an award does not materialize.

 Once the fully executed agreement is received, an early PTA becomes the project PTA since it is already setup in Oracle.